You can make a difference – get involved and have your say

 Vocational Excellence Bursaries

-There are six awards for students that study on vocational level three two year programmes.
+There are six awards for students that study vocational level three two year programmes.
 Students are nominated by Heads of School for their achievement, endeavour, attendance and contribution to College life.
-Successful students are identified at the end of their first year and will receive a bursary of £1,500 paid in three instalments.
+Successful students are identified at the end of their first year and will receive a bursary of £1,500 paid in three installments.

 Sports and Cultural Scholarships

 Sports and cultural scholarships are awarded to students that have exceptional abilities so that they can develop their talents to their full potential.
 There is a formal application process that is open to all students.
 Fourteen scholarships of £300 are available and the awards are released subject to a successful report from the students Head of School.

 There are also six Elite Sporting Bursaries for top-performing athletes.
 To be eligible to apply for the award students will need to be performing at a regional or international level.
 Each award of £1,500 and will be paid in installments over three terms.